Cultural depictions of Ronald Reagan: Film and television

 Reagan appeared as one of the fictional supporting characters in the Inhumanoids episode "The Surma Plan" as president of the United States.
 Upon learning that the Soviet leadership were planning an Earth-threatening attack on the lair of the Inhumanoid leader Metlar, Reagan first suggested that they contact the Soviets.
 After being advised that the Soviets wouldn't listen he instead contacted the Earth Corps to stop the Soviet mission that could end up destroying the planet itself.
 He later expressed gratitude to the Earth Corps for stopping the Soviet plan.
-Reagan was portrayed by voice actor Neil Ross.
+Reagan was voiced by Neil Ross.

-In the second season of the television series Fargo, Reagan (Bruce Campbell) makes a stop during his second presidential campaign in 1979 in the titular town; Campbell previously appeared in the 1996 film Fargo on a television screen and credited as "Soap Opera TV Star"; the season retroactively establishes this character as Reagan from his former career as an actor.
+In the second season of the television series Fargo, Reagan (portrayed by Bruce Campbell) makes a stop during his second presidential campaign in 1979 in the titular town; Campbell previously appeared in the 1996 film Fargo on a television screen and credited as "Soap Opera TV Star"; the season retroactively establishes this character as Reagan from his former career as an actor.

+In the TV series The 13 Ghosts of Scooby-Doo (1985), episode "It's a Wonderful Scoob," an unnamed President in Reagan's image makes a televised speech where he entreats Scooby-Doo to save America from a ghostly invasion.

-In the film Back to the Future (1985), Reagan is referenced when in 1955, Doc Brown mocks Marty McFly after Marty tells him Reagan will be president in 1985, because Reagan was still an actor in 1955.
+In the film Back to the Future (1985), Reagan is referenced when in 1955, Doctor Emmett Brown mocks Marty McFly after Marty tells him Reagan will be president in 1985, because Reagan was still an actor in 1955.
+Brown imagines Reagan's cabinet being made of comedians such as Jack Benny and Jerry Lewis.
 Reagan was referenced earlier in the film when his name appeared on a theater marquee.

-Also, in Back to the Future Part II (1989), Reagan has his own Max Headroom style AI that speaks in his voice and stutters just like Max, and serves as a waiter in the Cafe 80s who gets interrupted by the AI of Ayatollah Ruhollah Khomeini who tries to tell Marty McFly to order the "Hostage Special" instead of the Cajun Style Mesquite Grilled Sushi that Reagan tells McFly about before he tells both of them that all he wants is a Pepsi-Cola.
+In Back to the Future Part II (1989), Reagan has a Max Headroom-style AI that speaks in his voice and stutters just like Max.
+The AI serves as a waiter in the Cafe 80s, who gets interrupted by an AI of Ayatollah Ruhollah Khomeini who tries to tell Marty McFly to order the "Hostage Special" instead of the Cajun Style Mesquite Grilled Sushi.
+However, Marty tells them both that all he wants is a Pepsi-Cola.

-In the China, IL episode "Rewind, Pause, Pay!", Regan is featured as a time traveler who seeks revenge on Professor Steve Smith for doing impressions of him for a telent show.
+In the China, IL episode "Rewind, Pause, Pay!", Reagan is featured as a time traveler who seeks revenge on Professor Steve Smith for doing impressions of him for a talent show.

 In the Smiling Friends episode "Frowning Friends", the character Mr. Boss has a meeting with his "financial advisors" — caricatures of Ronald Reagan (voiced by Zach Hadel) along with Warren Buffett and Mr. Peanut — only for them to turn out to be hallucinations.
-Reagan is also implied to have lost the 1980 United States presidential election in the later episode "Mr. President", with it being stated that a "Shrimpo Jones" had won that year in a landslide victory.
+In the later episode "Mr. President", Reagan is implied to have lost the 1980 United States presidential election, with it being stated that "Shrimpo Jones" won in a landslide victory.